-At least one dead in explosion at German BASF chemical plant
+At least two dead in explosion at German BASF chemical plant

 News of the explosion came less than two hours after BASF said four people were injured in a gas explosion at its Lampertheim facility, a plant near Ludwigshafen that makes additives for plastics.

-(Reporting by Jans Hack and Maria Sheahan; Editing by Tina Bellon Larry King)
+(Reporting by Jans Hack and Maria Sheahan; Editing by Larry King and Jane Merriman)